jstetich/Shellfish_Bacteria/Analysis/frequency-analysis.md

 ```

 The easiest way to interpret these results is in terms of how the
 probability that a sample meets all standards changes with rainfall.
+We
+calculate probabilities on a grid of rainfall amounts.

 ``` r
 rain_df <- tibble(precip = rep(seq(0,2, 0.25),5),